 If there’s one dish that most Americans really should know but don't, it’s causa.
 It’s everything Americans love—mashed potatoes, tuna (or chicken, or some similar) salad, and potato salad—all compressed into one easy make-ahead casserole.
 It could be the ultimate all-American potluck dish, except that it’s entirely Peruvian.

 I first learned of causa many years ago when a Peruvian cook I worked with named Felipe would sometimes make it for the staff.
 Years later I took a trip to Peru and ate several examples of it there.
-What becomes clear about causa after eating it just a few times is that it can come in many forms, but a few features are constant: causa is always served cold; causa always features a top and bottom layer of mashed potatoes that are seasoned with lime juice and aji amarillo (a spicy Peruvian chili pepper); and causa always contains a mayonnaise-y salad.
+What becomes clear about causa after eating it just a few times is that it can come in many forms, but a few features are constant: causa is always served cold; causa always features a top and bottom layer of mashed potatoes that are seasoned with lime juice and aji amarillo (a spicy Peruvian chile pepper); and causa always contains a mayonnaise-y salad.

 Beyond those basic qualities, causa can vary widely.
 For one thing, as already mentioned, the salad in the middle can be made with a wide range of meats or seafood—tuna, chicken, crab, or some other white meat or seafood—though tuna and chicken are the most common.
 And what’s in that salad can vary quite a bit, too.
 It could be as simple as the meat tossed with some minced onion and mayonnaise, but it could also include peas and carrots, or a layer of sliced avocado, or diced shrimp, or something else.
-Sometimes you’ll see black olives, or tomatoes, or chili peppers, or slices of hardboiled egg.
+Sometimes you’ll see black olives, or tomatoes, or chile peppers, or slices of hardboiled egg.
 And sometimes causa is served as a large casserole (making it the perfect potluck dish), while at other times it’s made into more elegant individual portions by stacking the layers inside a ring mold.

 That's the best part about causa: You can and should have a lot of fun with it.
 Just use the basic template as your guide and feel free to play around with the rest.